nafizjiwa/JAVASCRIPT-DOM/README.md

 ## Add Click Interactivity

-- Make an element interacrive by assigning a function to an event (ex. clicks)
+- Make an element interacrive by assigning a function to an event (ex. clicks)<br>
-- How is an element modified
+- How is an element modified<br>
-- The <button> element detects  a click event it changes the background color
+- The <button> element detects  a click event it changes the background color<br>

    let element = document.querySelector('button');